celery/celery/docs/userguide/tasks.rst

 Task execution resulted in failure.

-:metadata: `result` contains the exception occured, and `traceback`
+:metadata: `result` contains the exception occurred, and `traceback`
            contains the backtrace of the stack at the point when the exception was raised.
 :propagates: Yes